New Family Information and Frequently Asked Questions

 If you cannot pay online you can send in a check for the field trip fee payable to the Town of Lexington.
 All insufficient funds/bounced checks are subject to a mandatory $25 fee under Mass.
 General Law, Chapter 60, section 57A.
 Interest penalties of 14% may also be charged on insufficient funds/bounced checks.

 According to the Lexington Public School's Field trip policy, no child shall be excluded from participating on a trip due to financial constraints.
-If your child is in need of partial or full assistance, please contact Ms. Mead in writing in order to make the necessary arrangements.
+If your child is in need of partial or full assistance, please contact Ms. Daley in writing in order to make the necessary arrangements.

 Q. What about breakfast and lunch?